-One of the best things for strengthening the digestive track is to—spice it up!
+One of the best things for strengthening the digestive tract is to—spice it up!
 Spices (and this includes herbs) are like digestive aides.
 They support the digestion of food from the time it enters the body to the time it exits.
 Rich in vitamins and minerals, spices prevent toxins from accumulating in the gut.
-In-turn, allowing for better absorption and fostering good health.
+In turn, allowing for better absorption and fostering good health.

 Eating healthy is not just about organic, fresh and local vegetables, good fats, and whole grains.
 It also considers if the food can be easily digested.